Octachron/RFCs/rfcs/structured_diagnostics.md

 `major.prev`.

 ## Subtyping rules for minor updates
-In other words, a minor update may:

-0. create new record or sum types
-1. add new fields to a record type
-2. promote an optional field from a record type to a required field
-3. deprecate a field from a record type

-4. remove constructors from a sum type
-5. expand the argument type of a variant constructor
-6. introduce a new derived variant constructor
+We propose two group of subtyping rules, one for variant, another for record to account for their opposite polarity.

 ### Record subtyping rule

-The subtyping rules for records are straightforward
+The subtyping rules for records are straightforward because we can easily elide fields from future versions:

 1. add new fields to a record type
 2. promote an optional field to a required field